TalonGrayson/hero-ogler/README.md

 The main thing you're likely to want to change (depending on your keybinds) is the capture keybind.
 This appears on line 103 of the `gliConfig.ini`.

 ### Additional
-You can create a shortcut to Launch.bat and put it somewhere convenient, but please don't change the file structure within the HeroOgler folder, as that will break things.
+You can create a shortcut to HeroOgler.bat and put it somewhere convenient, but please don't change the file structure within the HeroOgler folder, as that will break things.

 ### Many thanks to the following: